 An easy way of getting Vitamin C is by eating all sorts of berries.
 Strawberries in particular contain just over 112% of Vitamin C in every cup – why eat gummy vitamin c when you can eat berries, hey?
-Why don’t you snack on a handful of berries when you are feeling peckish or, when you find some free time experiment with this Raw Chocolate Berry Pudding which takes hardly any time to make, or how about Summer Berry Vanilla Cream Tarts and these Berry Fruit Tarts with Chia Seeds?
+Why don’t you snack on a handful of berries when you are feeling peckish or, when you find some free time experiment with this Raw Chocolate Berry Pudding, which takes hardly any time to make, or how about Summer Berry Vanilla Cream Tarts and these Berry Fruit Tarts with Chia Seeds?

 Just one cup of raw spinach contains around 14% of your Vitamin C RDA, and 1 cup of kale contains 200% of your recommended allowance of Vitamin C, as well as over 1000% of your Vitamin K RDA.
-Make spinach the base to all of your salads and generously use spinach in the following dishes; Spinach Stuffed Mushrooms, Creamy Spinach + Pumpkin Lasagne and, Tofu Scrambled with Spinach and Nutritional Yeast.
+Make spinach the base of all of your salads and generously use spinach in the following dishes: Spinach Stuffed Mushrooms, Creamy Spinach + Pumpkin Lasagne and Tofu Scrambled with Spinach and Nutritional Yeast.
 And, these kale recipes taste great: Strawberry and Kale Smoothie, Spiralized Veggies with Zucchini, Apple and Kale Slaw.
 Or, dip your carrots and celery into a Fresh Pumpkin Kale Hummus!

-Oh goji berries!
-You have high levels of antioxidants and, essential vitamins that make our bodies go boom!
-In every ounce of goji berries you will find 14% of your RDA of Vitamin C. Sprinkle into your smoothie or breakfast oatmeal.
+Oh, goji berries!
+You have high levels of antioxidants and essential vitamins that make our bodies go boom!
+In every ounce of goji berries, you will find 14% of your RDA of Vitamin C. Sprinkle into your smoothie or breakfast oatmeal.
 They also taste great in this Quinoa Salad Made with Figs, Perslane and Goji Berries, this Seeds and Goji Berry Granola, or Raw Vegan Goji Snack Chunks.

-Just 1 pomegranate contains 50% of your RDA Vitamin C (even more of a reason to throw away your supplements!)
+Just 1 pomegranate contains 50% of your RDA of Vitamin C (even more of a reason to throw away your supplements!)
 Munch on the seeds, throw together Pomegranate Balsamic Vegetables, Pomegranate Oatmeal Burst, and make sure you try this super Colorful Bulgur with Papaya and Pomegranate.

 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.